ff6347/obsidian-base-merge/README.md

 # Base Combine

-Combine all files from an Obsidian Base view into a single markdown file, sorted newest to oldest.
+Combine all files listed in an Obsidian Base view into a single markdown file, sorted newest to oldest.

 ## Features

-- **One-click export**: Combine all files from your current Base view into a single markdown file
+- Combine all files from your current Base view into a single markdown file (duh)
-- **Smart filtering**: Automatically excludes `.canvas` and `.base` files
+- Automatically excludes `.canvas` and `.base` files
-- **Sorted output**: Files are sorted by modification time (newest first)
+- Files are sorted by modification time (latest change first)
-- **Clean formatting**: Each file is separated with headers and dividers
+- Each file is separated with headers and dividers

 ## Installation